FB pixel

 ID card PAD competition at IJCB 2025 builds on lessons from inaugural event

-A competition for technologies to detection presentation attacks using ID cards will be held during the International Joint Conference of Biometrics (IJCB) 2025, on September 8 to 11 in Osaka, Japan.
+The winning entries to a competition for technologies to detection presentation attacks using ID cards will be presented during the International Joint Conference of Biometrics (IJCB) 2025, on September 8 to 11 in Osaka, Japan.

 Organized by Facephi, Fraunhopher-IGD and Hochschule Darmstadt (h-da), PAD-ID Card 2025 is the second edition of the research competition in support of remote biometric verification systems.
 PAD is typically associated with the probe image used in the biometric matching step of the ID verification process, but guarding against spoofed reference images is necessary for the subsequent step to have any value.